clean-code-craft-tcq-7/cooling-alert-in-c/README.md

 ## Actions

-Actions are of different types, based on customer preference:
+Actions are of different types, based on customer capability:

 - Trigger an actuator (e.g., to restrict the charging rate)
-- Alert a human via SMS or email
+- Alert a human via email

 ## The task

-Though the effectiveness of the system depends on many factors (sensors, SMS-providers), focus the delivery on the above requirements.
+Though the effectiveness of the system depends on many factors (sensors, email-providers), focus the delivery on the above requirements.
 Define interfaces to talk to external systems.

+However, like in any project, there are dependencies and everything isn't known upfront.
+So define the interfaces in stages.

+- Initially, we have one type to work with - batteries with passive cooling.
+- During the project, we get other types (active and hybrid), but the action to take at "warning" level is unclear.
+- Next we have the email alert, but the controller interface is unclear.

+There are different ways to handle incremental interface specifications.
+One way is to define a very generic interface to start, with pluggable behavior.
+However, this requires many assumptions to be made, especially about non-happy flows.
+Instead, we will follow the Test-driven method in this project.

 ## Deliverables